UniversalDependencies/docs/_ru-feat/Polarity.md

 ---
 layout: feature
 title: 'Polarity'
-shortdef: 'whether the word has polarity or not'
+shortdef: 'polarity'
 ---

-In Russian, negation is done both by using the bound morpheme _не-_ and an independent negating particle (equivalent to English “not”).
+Polarity in Russian is a feature of verbs, adjectives, adverbs and nouns used to express negation.
+Negation in Russian is done both by using the bound morpheme _не-_ and an independent negating particle (equivalent to English “not”).
 Words that can take the morpheme/particle of negation have the feature of negativeness.